-There are several different reasons that can cause your older dog to stop eating such as disease or illness, parasites or stress and anxiety (behavioral).
+There are several different reasons that can cause your dog to stop eating such as disease or illness, parasites, stress and anxiety (behavioral).

-It’s very important that you don’t try and guess what’s causing your dog’s appetite loss.
-Make an appointment for your old dog with his or her holistic veterinarian.
+It’s very important that you don’t try and guess what’s causing your older dog’s appetite loss.
+Make an appointment for your dog with his or her holistic veterinarian.

 Rose was always a good eater up until about six months ago when her owner took her to the vet for an ear problem.
 Rose was diagnosed with Vestibular Disease due to an inner ear infection.
 Other than Vestibular Disease, the vet indicated that Rose was healthy.